dmikalova/factorio-mods/modern-art-mangione/README.md

 # Deny, Defund, Depose

+Calling all luxury gay space communists!
 The **Mangione** Modern Art pack lets you place images of your favorite Luigi Mangione around the factory.
+That is all.

 Open to suggestions and submissions for more images.
 Uses [Modern Art lib](https://mods.factorio.com/mod/mklv-modern-art-lib) to generate entities.

 ![example](graphics/gallery/example.png)